Easy moist and tasty oatmeal muffins! These maple brown sugar oatmeal muffins are a hearty and delicious portable breakfast recipe.

 - Oats: I haven’t tried using quick oats in this recipe, but I’ve heard from people who have successfully used quick oats to make the muffins.

 - Oil: Any neutral oil such as canola oil will work.
+I like to use light olive oil in this recipe, too.

 - Brown sugar: If you prefer muffins that aren’t as sweet, reduce the brown sugar to 1/3-1/2 cup.